Three big asset managers file joint climate resolutions at J-Power - NewsBreak

 Three big asset managers file joint climate resolutions at J-Power

-TOKYO, May 11 (Reuters) - Three European asset managers, including the largest, Amundi (AMUN.PA), said on Wednesday they had jointly filed climate-change resolutions at Japanese electricity generator Electric Power Development Co Ltd (9513.T), known as J-Power.
+TOKYO, May 11 (Reuters) - Three European asset managers, including the largest, Amundi, said on Wednesday they had jointly filed climate-change resolutions at Japanese electricity generator Electric Power Development Co Ltd , known as J-Power.

 J-Power is Japan’s largest operator of coal-fired power stations.